 If you read the other books, you’ll recognize immediately that this installment has many of the same characteristics – this book is laugh-out-loud funny, but also heartbreakingly sweet.
 I fell in love all over again.

-AND, because I think you are all lovely and I have an extra advance copy, I’m going to give away a copy to some lucky reader, two weeks before it comes out!
+AND, because I think you are all lovely and I have an extra advance copy, I’m going to give away a copy of A Season of Gifts to some lucky reader, two weeks before it comes out!

 Leave a comment before midnight tomorrow (Tuesday, September 1), and I’ll choose a winner at random.